 As an example, let's look at an imaginary small system with 1 megabyte (1,000 kilobytes) of RAM.
-During the boot process, the operating system of our imaginary computer is designed to go to the top of available memory and then "back up" far enough to meet the needs of the operating system itself.
+During the boot process, the operating system of our imaginary computer assigns enough memory to meet the needs of the operating system itself.
 Let's say that the operating system needs 300 kilobytes to run.
 Now, the operating system goes to the bottom of the pool of RAM and starts building up with the various driver software required to control the hardware subsystems of the computer.
-In our imaginary computer, the drivers take up 200 kilobytes.
-So after getting the operating system completely loaded, there are 500 kilobytes remaining for application processes.
+In our imaginary computer the drivers take up 200 kilobytes.
+So, once the operating system is completely loaded, there are 500 kilobytes remaining for application processes.

 In most computers, it's possible to add memory beyond the original capacity.
-For example, you might expand RAM from 1 to 2 gigabytes.
-This works fine, but can be relatively expensive.
-It also ignores a fundamental fact of computing -- most of the information that an application stores in memory is not being used at any given moment.
+For example, you might expand the RAM in your computer from 8 to 16 gigabytes.
+But most of the information that an application stores in memory is not being used at any given moment.
 A processor can only access memory one location at a time, so the vast majority of RAM is unused at any moment.
-Since disk space is cheap compared to RAM, then moving information in RAM to hard disk can greatly expand RAM space at no cost.
+The operating system constantly swaps out the unused parts for the parts being used.
+This gives each process its own space and keeps them from corrupting one another.
 This technique is called virtual memory management.

 Disk storage is only one of the memory types that must be managed by the operating system, and it's also the slowest.
 Ranked in order of speed, the types of memory in a computer system are:

-- Main memory -- This is the RAM that you see measured in megabytes when you buy a computer.
+Main memory: This is the RAM that you see measured in gigabytes when you buy a computer.

-The path between the operating system and virtually all hardware not on the computer's motherboard goes through a special program called a driver.
+The path between the operating system and virtually all hardware not on the computer's motherboard goes through special programs called drivers.
 Much of a driver's function is to be the translator between the electrical signals of the hardware subsystems and the high-level programming languages of the operating system and application programs.
 Drivers take data that the operating system has defined as a file and translate them into streams of bits placed in specific locations on storage devices, or a series of laser pulses in a printer.

 Because there are such wide differences in the hardware, there are differences in the way that the driver programs function.
-Most run when the device is required, and function much the same as any other process.
-The operating system will frequently assign high-priority blocks to drivers so that the hardware resource can be released and readied for further use as quickly as possible.
+Most run when the device is required and function much the same as any other process.
+The operating system frequently assigns high-priority blocks to drivers so that the hardware resource can be released and readied for further use as quickly as possible.

-One reason that drivers are separate from the operating system is so that new functions can be added to the driver -- and thus to the hardware subsystems -- without requiring the operating system itself to be modified, recompiled and redistributed.
-Through the development of new hardware device drivers, development often performed or paid for by the manufacturer of the subsystems rather than the publisher of the operating system, input/output capabilities of the overall system can be greatly enhanced.
+One reason that drivers are separate from the operating system is so that new functions can be added to the driver — and thus to the hardware subsystems — without requiring the operating system itself to be modified, recompiled and redistributed.
+Many drivers are created or paid for by the manufacturer of the subsystems rather than the publisher of the operating system.
+That gives them the chance to update and enhance the input/output capabilities of the overall system.

-Managing input and output is largely a matter of managing queues and buffers, special storage facilities that take a stream of bits from a device, perhaps a keyboard or a serial port, hold those bits, and release them to the CPU at a rate with which the CPU can cope.
-This function is especially important when a number of processes are running and taking up processor time.
-The operating system will instruct a buffer to continue taking input from the device, but to stop sending data to the CPU while the process using the input is suspended.
-Then, when the process requiring input is made active once again, the operating system will command the buffer to send data.
-This process allows a keyboard or a modem to deal with external users or computers at a high speed even though there are times when the CPU can't use input from those sources.
+Managing input and output is largely a matter of managing queues and buffers, special storage facilities that take a stream of bits from a device — perhaps a keyboard or a serial port — hold those bits, and release them to the processor at a rate with which it can cope.
+This function is especially important when many processes are running and taking up processor time.
+The operating system instructs a buffer to continue taking input from the device, but to stop sending data to the processor while the process using the input is suspended.
+Then, when the process requiring input is made active once again, the operating system commands the buffer to send data.
+This process allows a keyboard or a modem to deal with external users or computers at a high speed even though there are times when the processor can't use input from those sources.

-Managing all the resources of the computer system is a large part of the operating system's function and, in the case of real-time operating systems, may be virtually all the functionality required.
+Managing all the resources of the computer system takes up most of the operating system's function and, in the case of real-time operating systems, may be virtually all the functionality required.
 For other operating systems, though, providing a relatively simple, consistent way for applications and humans to use the power of the hardware is a crucial part of their reason for existing.

 Application Program Interfaces